29 May How to hide unwanted plugins

 If you have a plugin that you never use (and who doesn’t!), then you can disable it in the Plugin Manager by selecting the plugin and clicking the “Enabled” switch to disable it such that it will no longer show up in any plugin menus.

-If you have a large number of plugins and you have them in multiple formats (VST, VST3, AU, etc) you may want to reduce the number of available plugins to make it easier to find what you want.
-One way to do this is to use the Quick Insert dialog filter to restrict the view temporarily (e.g, see this example where we only want to see phaser plugins in audio unit format)
+If you have a large number of plugins and you have them in multiple formats (VST, VST3 or AU) you may want to reduce the number of available plugins to make it easier to find what you want.
+One way to do this is to use the Quick Insert dialog filter to restrict the view temporarily (e.g, see this example where we only want to see phaser plugins in Audio Unit format)

 There are two things to notice here.

 1) You can click on any column header to sort the plugins by that column.
 For example, clicking on Manufacturer will sort the list by the Manufacturer

 2) There’s a column called “Enabled” that can be used to totally hide plugins (by disabling them).

 So for example, if you prefer to only use VST3 plugins, do the following:

 a) Sort the list by Format and select the ones you don’t want (select the first one, scroll down, hold the Shift key and select the last one)

 b) Right click on the selection and select “Disable” from the popup menu

 Now, all the plugins you selected will be disabled and will no longer show up in the popup menus nor in the Quick Insert Dialog